 Slide the mouse head back so that its back is above its head.
 This allows the viscera in the abdominal cavity to be displaced backward and reduces the risk of puncturing internal organs during injection.

 Clean the mice with a pre-wetted alcohol pad in the lower left/right quadrant of the abdomen.
-Inject 15,000 TCID50 of the HIV BaL virus contained in 200 L of sterile RPMI 1640.
+Inject 15,000 TCID50 of the HIV BaL virus contained in 200 uL of sterile RPMI 1640.

 After injection, return the mouse to its home cage.